 Computing HardwareComputing units, data storage devices and other hardware deployed by customers or provided as a service by the data center.

 RacksData center hardware is typically mounted into racks that maximize the use of space in the facility.
-Racks may stretch towards the ceiling leaving just enough room for overhead cable systems, cooling and airflow.
-Network and security devices that provide foundational services such as internet connectivity.
+Racks may stretch towards the ceiling leaving just enough room for overhead cable systems, cooling and airflow. foundational services such as internet connectivity.

 ConnectivityData centers often have multiple fiber connections to the internet provided by multiple carriers.

 FacilityData center buildings may be specifically designed as a data center.
 For example, the height of ceilings will match requirements for racks and overhead systems.
 In some cases, a data center occupies a floor of an existing building.

 SiteA data center requires a site with connections to grids, networks and physical infrastructure such as roads.
 Proximity to markets, customers, employees and services also play a role in selecting an appropriate site.
 Locating data centers in cold climates can reduce cooling costs.

 PowerEach machine in a data center may be dual-power provided with the data center having multiple grid connections.
 As such, the electrical infrastructure in a data center can be quite complex with features for distribution, switching and bypass of power.